-If you'd like to collaborate with others on your website, you can by adding co-owners and page editors.
+If you'd like to collaborate with others on your website, you can add co-owners and page editors.

-Plenty of site builders make adding a second language far more complicated than necessary, so we truly appreciate Webador's straightforward approach.
-With that said, there are platforms that don't charge extra for this (such as our overall winner Wix, or MyWebsite by 1&1 IONOS), somewhat dampening our enthusiasm.
+Plenty of site builders make adding a second language more complicated than necessary, so we truly appreciate Webador's straightforward approach.
+With that said, there are platforms that don't charge extra for this (such as our overall winner Wix, or MyWebsite by 1&1 IONOS).

 You can create multilingual websites by paying an extra monthly fee per language.

-It appears that ease of use is far more important to Webador than feature variety and quantity.
-Most of the latter which the platform includes are decent, ranging from blogging to content elements.
-All the same, what you see is what you get since Webador does not have an app market, which would come in handy for augmenting the platform's limited selection.
-Accordingly, Webador leaves a "satisfactory" impression, but nothing more.
+Ease of use seems to be more important to Webador than functionality.
+The features which the platform includes are decent, ranging from blogging to content elements.
+All the same, what you see is what you get since Webador does not have an app market.
+Accordingly, the service is "satisfactory" in this area, but nothing more.

 Templates & Design

-Webador supplies users with more than 50 templates, all of which are optimized for mobile usage and responsive.
-At the same time, these designs aren't all that varied or exciting: You've probably seen something like them sometime before.
+Webador supplies users with more than 50 templates, all of which are responsible and optimized for mobile usage.
+These designs aren't all too varied or exciting: You've probably seen something similar before.
 This is hard for site builders to avoid since a number of designs prove time and again to be popular.

 Webador offers all of the classic homepage designs, from image-intensive travel blogs to minimalistic-elegant business pages.

-What's really convenient is that you can alter your site's template at any time.
+Thankfully, you can alter your site's template at any time.
 Simply go to the Design area and click on Choose a different design, after which you'll be able to see how the new design would look.
-This flexibility can be traced back to the limited customization that the platform offers when adding content elements: With Webador you'll have to work within certain boundaries since it doesn't include real drag and drop.
+This flexibility can be traced to the platform's limited customization options for content elements: With Webador you'll have to work within certain boundaries since it doesn't include real drag and drop.

-In the Design area, you can configure the color settings for your entire site, as well as text formatting, headers, and menus for individual sub-pages.
+In the Design area, you can configure color settings for your entire site, and format text, headers, and menus for individual sub-pages.
 On the element level, settings are very limited.
-At the same time, you'll be able to edit the basic layout of your website, as well as its structural elements, such as columns or white spaces.
+At the same time, you'll be able to edit your website's basic layout, along with its structural elements, such as columns or white spaces.

 Should you want to add images to your website, you can either upload them directly from your computer or import them from a media gallery of your choosing.
-Thanks to the practical Unsplash integration, you'll have access to a nice selection of free and unlicensed stock photos, which you can browse either individually or by category.
+Thanks to the practical Unsplash integration, you'll have access to a nice selection of free and unlicensed stock photos, which you can browse either on their own or by category.

-Photos you've added can be edited on the platform, with it being possible to crop them, add layering effects, or include text.
+Photos you've added can be edited on the platform.
+You'll be able to crop them, add layering effects, or include text.

 You can search for and add unlicensed pictures from Unsplash directly in Webador's editor.

 Webador's templates are solid, but nothing extraordinary.
 Compared to other site builders, the customization options seem somewhat limited.
-One positive is that you can change the template at any time, making it possible to experiment with different designs for your website.
+One positive is that you can change the template at any time, allowing you to experiment with different designs for your website.

 E-Commerce, Marketing & SEO